 By selling a magazine to its members as a promotional device, the organization furnishes its members with a regular

 commercial service they can use in their own operations.
-This service does not promote the improvement of business conditions
+This service doesn’t promote the improvement of business conditions

 of one or more lines of business, which is the exempt purpose of a business league.

-Since the activity does not contribute importantly to the organization's exempt function, it is an unrelated trade
+Since the activity doesn’t contribute importantly to the organization's exempt function, it is an unrelated trade

 Membership list sales.

 An exempt educational organization regularly sells membership mailing lists to business firms.
-This activity does
+This activity doesn’t

-not contribute importantly to the accomplishment of the organization's exempt purpose and therefore is an unrelated trade
+contribute importantly to the accomplishment of the organization's exempt purpose and therefore is an unrelated trade or business.

 under Excluded Trade or Business Activities